 Most cats dislike the smell of anything citrus.
 Try covering the soil around your plants with a layer of landscape fabric that has been cut to fit the top of the planter and sprayed with diluted orange essential oil.
 Add about 20 drops of the oil to about 16 ounces of water in a spray bottle, mist the cloth well on both sides, and then place it on the soil around the plant.
 Refresh the citrus spray weekly to help keep kitty away.

 Sprinkle Lemon Peels Around Plant Base

-Most cats aren't fond of lemon, so don't throw away the peels after you juice your lemons.
-Instead, slice them in strips and arrange them on top of the soil around the plant.
+Most cats aren't fond of lemon scent, so don't throw away the peels after you juice your lemons.
+Instead, slice them into strips and arrange them on top of the soil around the plant.
 This solution is more effective if you renew the peels on a weekly basis.
 You can also mix lemon and orange peels if you like.

-Sometimes the best solution to lure your cat away from your plants is to give her some of her own.
-Many pet supply stores sell cat grass kits that allow you to grow safe grass your cat can nibble on whenever she wants.
-If you place a planter with this grass where your cat can easily reach it, she may be satisfied enough to leave your plants alone.
+Sometimes the best solution to lure your cat away from your plants is to give them some of their own.
+Many pet supply stores sell cat grass kits that allow you to grow safe grass your cat can nibble on whenever they want.
+If you place a planter with this grass where your cat can easily reach it, they may be satisfied enough to leave your plants alone.

 Keep Trying Until Something Works